markjhku/laser_calibration/docs/index.rst

 - currently, calibration over two-dimensional mirror movement is supported.
 General N-dimensional calibration should be readily feasible, with small changes to the codebase, which is for future effort.
 - Integrate some kind of asynchronous operation for setting multiple mirrors in parallel
 - more sophisticated optimization algorithm, such as Bayesian optimization
 - tracking mode, where the system will measure a response, and move in small steps and follow the gradient of response for steepest ascent.
-This is similar to the existing `generic_optimize`, which makes use of `scipy`'s `optimize` module; however, the `optimize` routine is not robust against present of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.
+This is similar to the existing ``generic_optimize``, which makes use of ``scipy``'s ``optimize`` module; however, the ``optimize`` routine is not robust against presence of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.
 - more comprehensive documentation.
 Due to time constraint, here I document the key functionalities.

 Mirror class
 -------

-The `Mirror` class provides a class for controlling and storing mirror position.
+The ``Mirror`` class provides a class for controlling and storing mirror position.
 The ability to cache (store) the last position mirror is set to allows the ability to do tracking (this functionality is not built out in the current iteration), as well as necessary for simulation.

 To import, run